AxelAxhag/StonksSim/README.md

 - `help`: Display a list of available commands and their syntax.
 - `quit` or `exit`: Exit the simulator.

 Note that the `buy` and `sell` commands require you to specify the stock symbol (e.g., AAPL for Apple), the amount of stock you want to buy/sell, and the price you want to buy/sell it for.
 If you don't specify a price, the order will be executed at the current market price.

+Orders go through while "offline" so there's no need to constantly run the program!

 ### 🧠 How the Simulator Works